ksqsf/rime-moran/README-en.md

 + Color schemes: [ssnhd/Rime](https://github.com/ssnhd/rime/), [KyleBing/rime-wubi86-jidian](https://github.com/KyleBing/rime-wubi86-jidian/), Tu's Tiger-code and others;
 + Other dictionaries: acknowledged in the dictionary files.

-This schema also received help from 铁圈, 䑝曻, and 蹄墊.
+This schema also received help from 铁圈, 䑝曻, and 蹄垫.
 Thank you!